dzenang/recipes/README.md

 ## This is a subtitle from update-readme2 branch

 Just some additional text here.
+New text to show resolving a conflict locally.